maxvt/science/README.md

-science
+Science
 =======

-Interesting stuff from my studies (formal, online courses, etc.)
+This repo contains interesting stuff from my studies (formal courses taken for credit towards various degrees, assorted online courses, and so on).

+Let me know if you find any of the science herein useful!